Last Updated: January 1, 2023

 - Log Information:Log information is data about your use of the Service, such as IP address, browser type, Internet service provider, referring/exit pages, operating system, date/time stamps, and related data, and may be stored in log files.

 - Information Collected by Cookies and Other Tracking Technologies: Cookies, web beacons (also known as “tracking pixels”), embedded scripts, location-identifying technologies, device recognition technologies, device and activity monitoring and other tracking technologies now and hereafter developed (“Tracking Technologies”) may be used to collect information about interactions with the Service, including information about your browsing and purchasing behavior.

-BioCare is giving you notice of the Tracking Technologies and your choices regarding them explained in Choices: Tracking and Communications Options so that your consent to encountering them is meaningfully informed.
+BioCare is giving you notice of the Tracking Technologies and your choices regarding them explained in the Choices: Tracking and Communications Options section so that your consent to encountering them is meaningfully informed.